-Join us for this early morning educational series once a month in 2022!
-Traditionally this series has been on the third Tuesday of each month, but we are transitioning to Wednesdays.
+Join us for this early morning educational series once a month in 2023!
+We will be meeting virtually on the third Wednesday of most months in 2023.
 Keep your eye on the calendar so you don’t miss any of the various speakers who are extremely knowledgeable about their topics!

 To participate in meetings or to ask any questions, please contact our office at 260.484.5848 ext.
 3